 The author experienced a spooky incident at this park one late afternoon when he was walking around taking photos for this article: at one point he heard—faintly but distinctively—musical sounds (like from a guitar) right behind his back, but when he turned around, he saw nothing but the silent ironwood forest.

 How to Get to the Park

-MacKenzie Park offers spectacular scenery and many recreation opportunities like picnicking, hiking, fishing, camping, and not to mention, ghost hunting!
+MacKenzie Park offers spectacular scenery and many recreational opportunities like picnicking, hiking, fishing, camping, and of course, ghost-hunting!
 It is definitely worth a visit if you’re vacationing on the Big Island.
 Here's how to get there from Pahoa village:

 - From Pahoa village, head east on Hwy 132 (Kapoho Road).

 - Keep going straight as the road turns into Pahoa Pohoiki Road.